tamago-labs/x-engine/README.md

 # AI-Powered Code Review for Move Smart Contracts

+**The project started and received 1st place in the AI x Web3 track at the [ moveonaptos.dev](https://moveonaptos.dev/) hackathon in July'24.**

 Smart contract audits are costly, especially today when the focus isn't solely on the Ethereum chain.
 Deploying smart contracts to multiple chains requires separate audits for each chain and each smart contract language, making it impossible for smaller projects to afford.

 We provide an AI solution for quickly reviewing smart contracts and generating reports to share with the community.
 This is particularly useful when releasing minor versions, expanding to new chains or when the project is still at a very early stage and cannot afford to pay for a full audit.